 Fees for the Student Health Program at UTMB are assessed at the time of registration each semester.
-Any student who has personal or group health insurance must show proof of the insurance at the time of registration in order to have the student wellness fee waived.
 Students should consider maintaining the Student Wellness access as it is physically convenient to the College and there is no deductible for clinic visits if you are covered.